superfly/bfaas/README.md

 happen without tampering with the metadata if the pool was destroyed without cleaning up, and was never restarted.

 # What's here

 - `cmd/coord`: the server that starts basher works and proxies requests to them with a time limit.
 - `cmd/basher`: the server that runs untrusted code.
-- `cmd/genauth`: command line for generating an auth value for basher.
-- `cmd/genkey`: command line that generates pub/priv key pairs for basher authn.

 Coord expects these values from the environment:

 * `MAXREQTIME`: golang format duration string for how long to let requests live. ie. `"10s"`.
-* `PRIVATE`: private key to use to generate authn when making requests to workers.
 * `WORKER_APP`: the app name to use when creating worker machines.
 If this is `mock` then a mock pool will be used.
 * `WORKER_IMAGE`: the image to use when creating worker machines (!mock).
 * `FLY_TOKEN`: the token to use with the machines API when creating machines (!mock).